 Born in India and raised in Canada, Cara E. Yar Khan has always loved helping people in need, spending time with loved ones, traveling and Latin dancing.
 Leveraging a knack for languages and a curiosity for different cultures, she earned a Master's degree in public policy and went on to live in Ecuador, Panama, Angola, China, Madagascar, Mozambique, Thailand and Haiti.
 At age 30, she was diagnosed with a rare muscle-wasting disease.
 Nevertheless, she continues to live an active life and shatter the stereotypes of people with disabilities.
 Today, she works at the International Human Trafficking Institute, an initiative of the National Center for Civil and Human Rights in Atlanta.

-Jennifer Zhu Scott is the CEO and co-founder of Radian Technologies, a firm specializing in high-tech investments.
+Jennifer Zhu Scott is the founding principal of Radian Partners, specializing in high-tech investments.
 Born and raised in extreme poverty, Scott worked her way up from a prefecture-level municipal in Ya’an, China to become one of Forbes World’s Top 50 Women in Tech in 2018.
-In 2019, she's planning to launch Theta AI, which will uses off-the-shelf AI solutions, academic research and in-house software to help traditional industry join the AI transformation.
+In 2020, she's planning to launch her new platform focused on inclusive AI economy, empowering traditional industries to join the AI transformation and enabling individuals to generate income from their own data.

 Scott is a frequent public speaker and opinion writer on AI, blockchain, digital currencies and data ownership.
 She debated Nobel Prize winner Robert Shiller on the crypto-asset bubble at Davos in 2018.
 In her spare time, Scott cooks, skis, reads and is a senior technical advisor to the HBO series Silicon Valley.